MicrosoftDocs/dynamics-365-unified-operations-public/articles/human-resources/hr-whats-new-2020-10-06.md

 - **Benefits management reason codes**: Benefits management reason codes will soon be combined with existing reason codes in Human Resources.
 If you created reason codes in Benefits management that are over 15 characters, you must change the name of the reason code in the Benefits management **Reason codes** form to be 15 characters or less.
 After you update the name, the reason code will appear under the existing reason code form in Personnel management.
 This change will be available in the future and won't affect existing functionality.

 - **Custom links in Manager self-service**: To support managers, we're expanding capabilities in Manager self-service.
-We're adding the capability to add custom links on the My team tab.
-This feature is similar to the custom links feature we provide in the **My information tab** in employee self-service.
+We're adding the capability to add custom links on the **My team** tab.
+This feature is similar to the custom links feature on the **My information tab** in employee self-service.
 For more information, see [Custom links in manager self-service](https://docs.microsoft.com/dynamics365-release-plan/2020wave2/human-resources/dynamics365-human-resources/custom-links-manager-self-service).

 For a complete list of planned features and their scheduled releases, see [Overview of Dynamics 365 Human Resources 2019 release wave 2](https://docs.microsoft.com/dynamics365-release-plan/2019wave2/dynamics365-human-resources/).

-## See also
+## Additional resources

 [What's new or changed in Human Resources](hr-admin-whats-new.md)</br>
 [Overview of Dynamics 365 Human Resources 2020 release wave 2](https://docs.microsoft.com/dynamics365-release-plan/2020wave2/dynamics365-human-resources/)</br>